zdravkov/kendo-docs/api/javascript/dataviz/ui/map.md

 #### Returns

-`kendo.dataviz.geometry.Point` The event coordinates relative to the map element.
+`kendo.geometry.Point` The event coordinates relative to the map element.

 #### Example - position elements over widget on click
     <style>